weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 This feature was introduced in `v1.12.0`.
 :::

+Properties with `text` and `string` exhibit different tokenization behavior when indexing and searching through the inverted index.

+#### Tokenization with `text`

+`text` properties are always tokenized, and by all non-alphanumerical characters.
+Tokens are then lowercased before being indexed.
+For example, a `text` property value `Hello, (beautiful) world`, would be indexed by tokens `hello`, `beautiful`, and `world`.

-Properties of type `text` and `string` use tokenization when indexing and searching through the inverted index.
-Text is always tokenized at the `word` level, meaning that words will be split when a non-alphanumeric character appears.
-For example, the string `"hello (beautiful) world"`, would be split into the tokens `"hello", "beautiful", "world"`.
-Each token will be indexed separately in the inverted index.
-This means that a search for any of the three tokens would return this object.
+Each of these tokens will be indexed separately in the inverted index.
+This means that a search for any of the three tokens with the `Equal` operator under `valueText` would return this object regardless of the case.

-Sometimes there are situations when exact string matching across the whole field is desired.
-In this case, you can use a property of type `string` and set the `"tokenization"` setting to `"field"`.
-This means the whole field will be indexed as one.
-For example the value `"hello (beautiful) world"` would be indexed as a single token.
-This means searching for `"hello"` or `"world"` would not return the object mentioned above, but only the exact string `"hello (beautiful) world"` will match.
+#### Tokenization with `string`

+`string` properties allow the user to set whether it should be tokenized, by setting the `tokenization` class property.

+If `tokenization` for a `string` property is set to `word`, the field will be tokenized.
+The tokenization behavior for `string` is different from `text`, however, as `string` values are only tokenized by white spaces, and casing is not altered.

+So, a `string` property value `Hello, (beautiful) world` with `tokenization` set as `word` would be split into the tokens `Hello,`, `(beautiful)`, and `world`.
+In this case, the `Equal` operator would need the exact match including non-alphanumerics and case (e.g. `Hello,`, not `hello`) to retrieve this object.

+`string` properties can also be indexed as the entire value, by setting `tokenization` as `field`.
+In such a case the `Equal` operator would require the value `Hello, (beautiful) world` before returning the object as a match.

+#### Default behavior

-If no values are provided, properties of type `text` and `string` default to `"word"` level tokenization for backward-compatibility.
+`text` and `string` properties default to `word` level tokenization for backward-compatibility.

 ## Configure semantic indexing